madmaxoft/LibCppHttpParser/README.md

 =====

 To use the library, use CMake to include the top-level CMakeLists.txt, then add the library to your own executable.
 The top-level CMakeLists defines two flavors of the library:
-  - LibCppHttpParser: shared library
+  - `LibCppHttpParser`: shared library
-  - LibCppHttpParser-static: static library
+  - `LibCppHttpParser-static`: static library
 Choose whichever version better suits your application needs.

 Runtime usage is then as follows: